incharge/win-code-node/readme.md

 To start VS Code, from Windows Explorer or a command prompt run `win-code-node\vscode.bat`
 To start a bash shell, from Windows Explorer or a command prompt run `win-code-node\bash.bat`

+## Upgrade VScode
+When VScode notifies that a new version is available:
+- Close VScode
+- Start a bash prompt
+- Delete or rename `installers/VSCode-win32-x64.zip`
+- Delete or rename `bin/vscode`
+- Run `win-code-node/install-vscode.sh`

 ## What is installed?
 win-code-node installs the following
 - [Git-for-windows](https://github.com/git-for-windows/git), which includes bash